wilsonmar/wilsonmar.github.io/_posts/2018-06-22-prometheus.md

    PROTIP: Strategically send operational data to a central (for review by SOC) and local server health data to a local Prometheus server.
 This would require diligence at managing disk space and retention.
 But sending data to a cloud service would require as much work be more expensive.

+1. PROTIP: When using S3, by default Prometheus references a static file of long-lived credentials for authentication.
+To prevent compromise, many organizations use a <strong>Credentials insert</strong> utility such as HashiCorp Vault which dynamically creates a new set of S3 credentials every time before running the backup.

 1. PROTIP: Cloud storage mechanism has a <strong>backup</strong> mechanism to <strong>restore</strong> data in case of failure.
 Practice restoring data to a new server to ensure that the backup mechanism actually works.

 1. PROTIP: To minimize training and confusion, enterprise organizations typically have a preferred set of tools for <strong>analytics</strong> processing to generate <strong>graphs</strong> and <strong>dashboards</strong> for visualization.